go-godo/godo/README.md

     godo server

-To rerun "server" and its dependencies whenever any `*.go.html`,  `*.go` or `*.json` file changes
+To rerun "server" and its dependencies whenever any of their watched files change

     godo server --watch

-To run the "default" task which runs "hello" and "views"
+To run the "default" task which runs "hello" and "build"

     godo